escoats/comp423-course-notes/docs/tutorials/rust-setup.md

 * Reviewer: [Caroline Bryan](https://github.com/cgbryan1)
 * Adapted from [*COMP 423: Starting a Static Website Project with MKDocs*](https://comp423-25s.github.io/resources/MkDocs/tutorial/)

+This tutorial will walk you through creating a dev container for programming in Rust, including how to create and connect a new repository!

 ``` rust
 // This is an example of a code block!
 println("Hello World!")